Arijaan/Pos-subcellular_QuPath_CellDetection_automation/readme.md

 # Abbreviations/Naming System:

-PA: Project automation

-F: Final

-T: in testing phase
+## Groovy - QuPath

+> PA: Project automation.
+Runs the script for all open images in the QuPath project.
+Same as 'multi'.
-Col: Color convolution included
+> Col: Color convolution included

-AI: Completely Written with generative AI and not tested
+> Single: Run the script only for the open image

+## Python and R

+> T: in testing phase
+> F: Final
+> Dev: In development

 # Future updates: